Boonstra/Slideshow/readme.txt

 == Changelog ==

+= 2.1.23 =
+*   Default settings and styles can now be changed from the 'General Settings' page.
+*   Adapted the 'Dark' style to be more compatible with the WordPress TwentyTwelve theme.

 = 2.1.22 =
 *   Added French translation.
 *   Added a "General Settings" page, containing user capability settings.